 But no matter who designed and gave out the first sticker, the fact is that this idea took off.
 Virtually all polls and ballot drop off stations across the country offer them to voters.
 These days, you will see people proudly posting images of their ‘I Voted’ stickers on Instagram and Facebook.
 Even big celebrities are using their platforms to encourage voters by displaying their stickers.

-What is interesting about the ‘I Voted” sticker is its effectiveness for continuously growing voter turnout.
-That’s right – this little sticker has proven to increase the likelihood that a person will not only vote for that election, but future ones as well.
+- It’s effective at continuously growing voter turnout.
+In fact, this little sticker has proven to increase the likelihood that a person will not only vote for that election, but future ones as well.

 Even though this strategy was created nearly forty years ago, it is more relevant than ever these days.
 Here are just a few things marketers today can learn from this unique yet highly effective tactic – and how to apply them to modern-day strategies.